raph-amiard/sublime-typescript/README.md

 - Compiling it's JS part the first time you will use it.

 After that you can use the plugin offline.
-If you don't have an internet connection, getting typescript and unzipping it in the lib/typescript directory will work too.
+If you don't have an internet connection, getting typescript sources and putting them in the lib/typescript directory will work too.

 Usage
 -----